What is a Community of Practice?

 Where did the WST CoP come from?

-The Registrar, Prof Mark Rogers, announced it in his closing talk at WST 2017 and formally launched the WST CoP at an event on May 3 2017.
+The Registrar and Deputy President, Prof Mark Rogers, announced it in his closing talk at WST 2017 and formally launched the WST CoP at an event on May 3 2017.
 He said:

 “The community of practice idea is powerful because it focuses on learning, encourages experimentation, looks to empower individuals and groups, and is driven by the energy and interest its members.